The latest Supreme Court ruling was a major victory for school choice and religious liberty.

-For people out there who may have asked, why now, this is not something the ACLJ has never been involved in.
-We’ve been involved in the school choice issue for a very long time, before it was something that was in fashion to even talk about and when it was just starting in the states across the country.
+For people out there who may have asked, "Why now?", this is not something new for the ACLJ.
+We’ve been involved in the school choice issue for a very long time, even before it was something that was in fashion to even talk about and when it was just starting in the states across the country.

 They’ve been working on these laws and some of these laws have been around a long time.
 There’s been a ton of discussion about whether states can fund religious institutions or any kind of religious groups via these voucher and other programs where it’s really supposed to be up to the parents to make that decision to choose where to send their child to school.

-My dad, Jay Sekulow, made the following point when he said:
+My dad, Jay Sekulow, made the following point:

-Also, Justice Sam Alito wrote a concurring opinion on which he obviously agreed funds could be used for religious training, religiously schools and he cites a law review article that I wrote with a colleague, Jeremy Tedesco, who was my law clerk at the time.
+Also, Justice Sam Alito wrote a concurring opinion on which he obviously agreed funds could be used for religious training, religious schools; and he cites a law review article that I wrote with a colleague, Jeremy Tedesco, who was my law clerk at the time.
 Actually, it became part of my dissertation.
 It was an adaption from my dissertation.
-In it I talked about the Philadelphia Bible Riots and the anti-Catholic animus that led to what’s called the Blaine Amendments, which were these anti-religion, really were aimed at Catholics but could have been really aimed at anybody.
+In it I talked about the Philadelphia Bible Riots and the anti-Catholic animus that led to what’s called the Blaine Amendments, which were these really anti-religion, they were aimed at Catholics but really could have been aimed at anybody.
 Justice Alito cites my law review article in two separate footnotes.

 That’s the first time that’s happened.
 We’ve had our brief cited, when we’ve filed a brief in the case as well, but I’ve never had a law review article that we wrote cited.